 Pre-professional and engineering technology students explore kinematics, mechanics, dynamics, thermodynamics, acoustics and general wave motion.
 The course includes a laboratory component.
+Prerequisite: MAT 130 or higher

 PHY 232 COLLEGE PHYSICS II (4 CR)

 Students cover topics in electricity, magnetism and modern physics and is a continuation of PHY 231.
 The course includes a laboratory component.